qaecology/blogdown-website/content/authors/Payal Bal/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Researchers
+- Research Staff

 ---

 Payal is developing an integrated modelling approach to assess the impacts of economic trade on land-use and biodiversity on a global scale.
-She has previously worked with principles of decision theory and optimal monitoring to help improve the use and selection of biodiversity indicators for conservation decision making.
+She has previously worked with principles of decision theory and optimal monitoring to help improve the use and selection of biodiversity indicators for conservation decision-making.